 - Enter basic route information to display route on the map - View a condensed navigation log for the entered route - Transfer route information to full Plan & Brief page - Create, modify, save and use graphical checklists - Use a graphical checklist to step through all selected phenomena associated with an entered route of flight - Log the viewed portions of a graphical checklist to pilot history keywords, locations, or airport identifiers to help locate and center on aeronautically relevant locations.
-The Search button is disabled until at least two characters are entered.
-Once a query is entered and the search button is pressed, results are displayed in a dialog and using icons on the map.
+Once a query is entered and the search button is pressed, results are displayed in a dialog and using Q icons on the map.